markqvist/chatterbox_tts/README.md

 ### 1. Install PyTorch for Your Platform

 **Important:** Install PyTorch for your specific hardware BEFORE installing this package.
+You'll most likely need Python 3.11 specifically for all of this.
+Use `pyenv` and potentially a `venv` as well.

 **AMD ROCm (including ROCm 7.x):**
 ```bash